-Roth’s influence on coin magic has been so profound and sprawling that it is hard to precisely quantify.
+Roth’s influence on coin magic has been so profound that it is hard to precisely quantify.
 The majority of professional close-up magicians carry at least one change purse filled with four, four-and-a-half, or five half-dollars.
 Most magic shops sell dozens of slick new DVD’s on how to make those four coins vanish, change, and teleport themselves.
 YouTube features hundreds of young magicians performing with their coins.
 All of these performers, whether they know it or not, are standing on the shoulders of a giant.

 Not including his own television appearances, Roth’s creations have been performed on Las Vegas stages, on an episode of The X-Files, and even during other magicians’ lectures.
 In Spain, magician and comedian Luis Piedrahita has presented a number of Roth’s routines on national television (acknowledging David by name as the creator).
 David’s work is not simply impressive, it is a reminder to other magicians of the lasting impact that they too can have on their craft.